British Black Panthers: History

 After Egbuna, Altheia Jones-LeCointe took his place as leader of the movement.
 The growth of the organisation was slow, but by the early 1970s, they were "firmly ensconced in Britain's left political culture," and there were around 3,000 members.

 In March 1970, about 300 BBP members demonstrated in front of the American Embassy in Grosvenor Square to protest against the treatment of the American Black Panthers.
 On 9 August 1970, 150 protesters involved with the BBP demonstrated against the constant police raids on the Mangrove, a black-owned restaurant in Ladbroke Grove, a West Indian neighbourhood in west London.
 There were 700 police involved, and violence and arrests took place.
 In addition to the police, a Special Branch "black power desk" monitored the protest.
 Nineteen members of the BBP were arrested, though later the charges against 10 were dropped.
 The remaining people, who became known as the "Mangrove Nine", chose to either defend themselves or have "radical barrister Ian McDonald" represent them.
 They also requested all-black juries, citing Magna Carta as precedent.
 All members of the Mangrove Nine were later found not-guilty by the jury.

 The British Black Panther Movement were under extensive State surveillance by the Special Branch's "Black Power Desk".
-Top-secret documents were uncovered by Robin Bunce and Paul Field whilst writing their political biography of Darcus Howe.
+Top-secret documents were uncovered by Robin Bunce and Paul Field while writing their political biography of Darcus Howe.
 The State sought to end the Black Power movement and imprison leading figures within the BPM.

 Eventually the movement "collapsed amid infighting, power struggles and 'kangaroo courts'," according to The Guardian.